 The 1/4-inch output jack on an electric guitar isn't all that hard to replace.
-The jack is one of those things I change out before it breaks, if nothing else, the peace-of-mind is well worth it.
-Most inexpensive import guitars have a low quality jack that would benefit from this treatment.
+It's so easy I often change it out before it breaks.
+The peace-of-mind is well worth it.
+Most inexpensive import guitars have a low quality jack that is prone to failure that plain sucks.

 The guitar under modification is a Squier Mini, an excellent guitar to learn mods, tweaks and setup with.